Blood pressure screening

 How to choose the right blood pressure monitor?

 When selecting a blood pressure monitor, ensure it meets international certification standards such as ISO or European standards.
-Choose a cuff that fits your arm size for accurate measurements.
-Consider additional features like memory storage or connectivity with mobile apps for easy tracking of blood pressure data.
+Choose a cuff size suitable for your arm to ensure measurement accuracy.
+Consider additional features like memory storage or connectivity to mobile apps for easier tracking of blood pressure data.

 What should I do if abnormal results are found after blood pressure screening?